The Powers of Precision: Structure-Informed Detection in Complex Systems -- From Customer Churn to Seizure Onset: Related work

 On the other hand, in neuroscience, a growing body of literature demonstrates that brain function and learning are shaped by the topology of neural interaction graphs.
 Foundational surveys \cite{Bassett_Network_Neuroscience} and recent empirical studies show that network organization governs signal flow, representational geometry, and learning efficiency \cite{kahn2025network_structure_representations,general_network_emergence_brain,general_brain_network}.
 In health sciences, in general, incorporating patient similarity networks and physiological interaction graphs has improved early disease detection \cite{rajkomar2018scalable,barabasi2011interactome,stam2014modern}.
-These works highlight the importance of structural priors, but do not address structural recovery under diffusion and partial observability.
+These works highlight the importance of structural priors, but do not address structural recovery under diffusion and partial observability--a challenging problem that remains an active area of research~\cite{tomo_isit,PAMI_Partial,Geigeretal15,pmlr-v286-negro25a}.
 These findings support the view that macroscopic neural activity patterns emerge from latent structural constraints, motivating methods that aim to exploit or recover this structure from observed data.

 Along this line, epileptic seizures are increasingly construed as emergent phenomena rather than local signal abnormalities.
 Early work relied primarily on spectral or univariate EEG features \cite{mormann2007seizure}, spanning classical signal-processing pipelines and deep temporal architectures.
 Representative approaches include hybrid methods combining handcrafted time--frequency decompositions with conventional classifiers—such as Fourier- or empirical mode--based features coupled with support vector machines or gradient boosting \cite{saidi2021cnn_svm_seizure,amer2023pft_eeg,wu2020eemd_xgboost_seizure}—as well as purely data-driven convolutional and recurrent neural networks \cite{alharthi2022epileptic_eeg_detection,abdelhameed2021deep_seizure_children,wang2021one_dimensional_cnn_seizure,zhang2022bidirectional_gru_seizure,liu2024hybrid_cnn_lstm_seizure}.
 These methods constitute strong empirical baselines but largely treat EEG recordings as multivariate time series, with inter-channel dependencies either waved or absorbed as surrogate in the learning architecture.